 Alcoholism Rehab Center in Idaho

-People may drink alcohol for the following reasons:
+Drug and alcohol use is a prevalent issue in the U.S. People may drink alcohol for the following reasons:

 - Escaping stress or problems – Alcohol slows down the central nervous system (CNS) and causes relaxing feelings.
 While alcohol can reduce stress and anxiety, it is temporary and leads to more problems.

 - Peer pressure – Young people, especially, are susceptible to peer pressure.
-This can cause people to do things, like drink alcohol, when they wouldn’t otherwise.
+This can cause people to do things, like drink alcohol when they wouldn’t otherwise.

 - Environment – People at a bar or a party are more likely to drink alcohol because of the fun environment.
 However, people who grow up around alcohol and whose parents drank in the home are more likely to drink even when the experiences haven’t been positive.